TransRef: Multi-Scale Reference Embedding Transformer for Reference-Guided Image Inpainting: Proposed Method

 \subsubsection{Patch Alignment Block}

-In this paper, we follow our previous work~\cite{RGTSI} to use the deformable convolution~\cite{Deform}, which models deformation by learning an offset map to achieve global alignment.
+In this paper, we follow ~\citep{RGTSI} to use the deformable convolution~\citep{Deform}, which models deformation by learning an offset map to achieve local alignment.
 This offset enables the model to focus on the target region when extracting features by shifting its convolution kernels, hence tackling the problem of insufficient information in the masked areas.
 Formally, the deformable convolution operation is defined as follows:

 where $X$ denotes the input, $Y$ denotes the output, and $n$ and $N$ are the index and the total number of kernel weights, respectively. $\omega_n$, $p$, $p_n$, and $\Delta p_n$ are the $n$-th kernel weight, the central index, the $n$-th fixed offset and the learnable offset for the $n$-th position, respectively.